Revised October 2020

 4.4 Where waterside developments including marinas and housing are proposed, the inclusion of boaters’ facilities should be encouraged.
 Inclusion of facilities in development plans is an alternative way to produce more facilities at potentially reduced costs.
 Canal & River Trust already encourages, or sometimes requires, developers to provide boaters’ facilities as part of plans to develop their sites.
 Examples include Loughborough Wharf, where a former British Waterways yard was developed into student accommodation and included boaters’ facilities, and Marsworth Junction where a new facilities building has been provided as part of a residential development.
 Such opportunities should be explored wherever appropriate, including the opportunity for shore power mains connection charging sites.

-4.5 IWA encourages boatyards to retain or install equipment to allow the sale of petrol in addition to diesel, in order to encourage the use of the waterways by smaller boats with petrol outboard engines.
+4.5 IWA encourages boatyards to retain or install equipment to allow the sale of petrol in addition to diesel, in order to service the use of the waterways by smaller boats with petrol outboard engines.

 5.1 IWA believes that good access to facilities is essential and should be achieved by ensuring: